TianYao12/Doctor-Patient-Dashboard/README.md

 The model is deployed using **FastAPI**, **Docker**, and **Heroku**.

 The frontend of the web application is done in **React**, with an **Express.js** backend, and **PostgresSQL**.

+**Originally this was a CRUD to-do app, so since this is a work in progress some of the files are remnants of the to-do app.**